quapsale/cryptoanalytics/README.md

-# CryptoAnalytics
+# Cryptocoins Analytics

-CryptoAnalytics is a Python and R project for the analysis and forecasting of financial time series and cryptocurrency price trends.
+Cryptocoins Analytics is a Python and R project for the analysis and forecasting of financial time series and cryptocurrency price trends.

 ## Project Structure
 This repository is organized as it follows: